 Extra stadium info – Eden Gardens

 The national cricket team of India played numerous matches at the Eden Gardens.
 The Bengal cricket team have been tenants of the Eden Gardens since 1908 and the Kolkata Knight Riders have been tenants of the venue since 2008.
 The Kolkata Knight Riders won the Indian Premier League in 2012 for the first time in their history.
-They became the first cricket club with 10 million followers on their main social media page.
-East Bengal and Mohun Bagan, two football clubs from West Bengal, played numerous matches at the Eden Gardens.
-Both clubs played various home games with attendances above 100,000.
+It became the first cricket club with 10 million followers on its main social media page.
+Football clubs from West Bengal played numerous matches at the Eden Gardens.
+Some of those matches drew attendances above 100,000.